polyaxon/polyaxon/docs/integrations/slack.md

 ---
 title: "Slack"
-meta_description: "How to create custom API and webhook based integrations for the Polyaxon."
+meta_description: "How to create custom API and webhook based integrations for the Polyaxon.
+Notify Slack when an experiment, job, build is finished so everyone that your team stays in sync."
-custom_excerpt: "Notify Slack when an experiment, job, build is finished so everyone that your team stays in sync."
+custom_excerpt: "Slack is a collaboration hub for work, no matter what work you do.
+It's a place where conversations happen, decisions are made, and information is always at your fingertips.
+With Slack, your team is better connected."
 image: "../../content/images/integrations/slack.png"
 author:
   name: "Polyaxon"